Sheila-a/Ineadk/README.md

 3. **Booking a Freelancer:** As a company, you can initiate bookings by specifying project details and making payments through MetaMask.

-For detailed usage instructions, examples, and tips, please refer to the [User Guide](user-guide.md) provided in this repository.

 ## Smart Contract Deployment

 The Gig Nexus App's smart contract is deployed on Linea, a blockchain platform.
 This contract ensures secure and transparent transactions between users.
-You can interact with the contract on Linea's blockchain explorer at [contract-link-on-linea](https://example.com/contract-link-on-linea).
+You can interact with the contract on Linea's blockchain explorer.

 ---